 Read more about Being a Single Foster Parent

 There are many steps to getting a foster care license, and our staff gently walks applicants through the process.
-It typically takes three months to complete the CCR licensing process.
+A license can be issued in 100 days.

 Please read our blog Why Getting a Foster Care License Takes So Long.

-Foster parents are reimbursed to cover costs associated with the care of a child.
-The payment is called a stipend.
-A child's age and needs determine the amount.
+Foster parents receive a monthly payment called a stipend.
+The amount is based on a child's age and needs.
 Please read our blog: How Much Are Foster Parents Paid.

 Respite care offers foster parents a break.
 Think of it as babysitting for foster parents.
 An overnight, a weekend, or an afternoon break is essential to successful foster parenting.
 CCR foster parents can provide respite for each other or use a CCR-certified respite provider.
 Read more about respite care.

-The first goal for children in foster care is reunification with their biological family.
+Yes, however, the goal for most children in foster care is reunification with their biological family.
 If parental rights are terminated, and a child is legally free for adoption, foster parents will be considered an adoptive resource.
-Remember, less than 18% of CCR kids are adopted by their foster parents.
-We highly discourage fostering with the intent to adopt.
 Read more about adopting from foster care.

 All Wisconsin foster children are issued a Medical Assistance card at the time of placement.
 Foster parents are not responsible for medical expenses, therapy charges, dental costs, optical expenses, or prescription drugs.